 - Loyalty: Retained customers buy more often and spend more than newer customers.
 They've learned the value of a product or service and keep coming back, again and again.
 (American Express)

 - Referrals: Satisfied, loyal customers are more likely to sing a company's praises and refer their friends and family — bringing in new customers, free of charge.
 (American Express)

 It might seem obvious — of course, companies should want to retain customers — but when companies start growing quickly and struggle to implement a solid customer support program, proactive customer support for existing customers can slip through the cracks.

 Average customer retention rate varies across industries.
 According to Mixpanel's 2017 Product Benchmarks report, for most industries, the average customer retention rate was below 20%.
 In the media or finance industries, retention over 25% is considered above average, and in the SaaS industry, retention above 35 is considered above average.

 But when companies dedicate time, resources, and creativity to improve customer retention, not only does it make customers happy, it brings the companies more success, too.
-Learn more about strategies to increase customer retention below:
+We'll review strategies that will help you improve your increase customer retention next.

 1. Highlight case studies during the sales process.

-It's similar to researching purchasing any big buying decision.
-You want to know if and how it will work before you purchase.
-If the customer truly understands this, they will be more likely to have properly set expectations and be happier with the experience once they sign on.
+It's similar to researching any big buying decision.
+You want to know if and how it will work before you make a purchase.
+If the customer truly understands this, they will be more likely to properly set expectations and be happier with their experience once they sign on.